blackjax-devs/blackjax/docs/index.md

 ```

 :::{note}
-If you want to use Blackjax with a model implemented with a PPL, go to the [related tutorials](howto_use_ppl.rst).
+If you want to use Blackjax with a model implemented with a PPL, go to the related tutorials in the left menu.
 :::